Ernxst/icon-prerender/README.md

 </svg>
 ```

-- Note that for it to be valid HTML, you need to point to the ID of the element in the SVG file.
+- Note that for it to be valid HTML, you need to point to the ID of the element in the SVG file
 - This suffix is stripped when resolving the path to the raw SVG item

-This last component sets `icon-prerender` from other icon libraries as this is valid HTML - if you disabled `icon-prerender`, the above would still work (assuming `href` is a valid path).
+This last feather sets `icon-prerender` from other icon libraries as this is valid HTML - if you disabled `icon-prerender`, the above would still work (assuming the `href` points to a valid path).
 The only difference would be it would have to make an extra network request during runtime to fetch the SVG and would then have to render it.

-This is the default resolution algorithm; by default, these are the only elements that will be transformed into `<svg />` elements.
+So, the cases above describe the default resolution algorithm; by default, these are the only elements that will be transformed into `<svg />` elements.
 See ["Configuration"](#configuration) to see how this can be changed.

 Additionally, the `data-icon` attribute can either be: